uppedtrout/Better-config/README.md

 Hung from a stake
 They directed the Spirit of Life
 INANNA AROSE.
-The Dark Waters trembled and roiled.Downloaded from www.holybooks.com AZAG-THOTH screamed upon his throne
+The Dark Waters trembled and roiled.
+AZAG-THOTH screamed upon his throne
 CUTHALU lurched forth from his sleep
 ISHNIGARRAB fled the Palace of Death